andev0/SatisParsery/README.md

 # SatisParsery
-**Convert Satisfactory recipes data into Drawio diagram (list of recipes).**
+**Convert Satisfactory recipes data into a Drawio diagram (list of recipes).**

-Purpose of the project is making life easier when planning factories for those who don't like "I'll do it completely for you" tools.
+The purpose of the project is to make life easier when planning factories for those who don't like "I'll do it completely for you" tools.

 ![Alt text](screenshots/diagram.png)